 Introduction: List of all active and closed participants and their reported community service hours, paid training hours and paid sick leave hours.
+Hours shown may be reported outside of the date range to be counted toward the performance measure.

 Instructions:

 Active Filters for enrollments